How can you tell if someone has autism?

 - Having repetitive behaviors and rituals

-Food behaviors exhibited by people with autism include:
+Food behaviors exhibited by people with autism include the following:

 - Fussy eating food that falls into the same food groups, such as sweet, salty, or bitter

 - Accepting or rejecting foods based on texture, smell, color, or temperature

 - Dipping or covering all food in sauce